 Black Diamond Shoreline Master Program: Comprehensive Update

-On July 26, 2013, the Department of Ecology provided the City of Black Diamond with required and recommended changes to the city’s comprehensive update of their Shoreline Master Program (SMP).
+On July 26, 2013, the Department of Ecology provided the City of Black Diamond with required and recommended changes to the city’s comprehensive update of their shoreline program.

 Documents related for approval

 Note: All documents are PDF.

 Paper copies of the above documents are available by contacting Joe Burcar (see below), Washington State Department of Ecology.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.html.